tomcam/vuepress-tutorial-proposal/docs/create-and-link.md

 A VuePress documentation site consists of one or more directories.
 Each directory requires at least a single file named `README.md`.
+Filenames are considered to be case sensitive and the uppercase naming is expected for this, the main file of each directory.
+`README.md` is a filename with special significance.
+It will be translated to `index.html` ultimately, but naming it `README.md` helps avoid name collisions with other readme files.

 Files ending in `.md` use a simplified formatting scheme called [Markdown](https://guides.github.com/features/mastering-markdown/).
 These files are translated by VuePress into HTML.